magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## CLJ TDD

-Even if the progress is palpable, we still have to cover a typical TDD workflow.
+Even if our progress is palpable, we still have to cover a typical TDD workflow.
 Any time you modify your source code the corresponding unit tests should be executed again.